tanaynistala/labyrinth/proposal.md

 ## Technical Approach / Methodology / Theoretical Framework

-*Describe how you will approach the problem and its technical formulation.
-Feel free to re-state the basic RL formulas (e.g., if using Q-learning, state the update rule or the formula for what the Q function approximates).*
+*Describe how you will approach the problem and its technical formulation.*

+Our project will deal with drone localization, and how drones detect each other.
+We will use a controller to control 2 or more drones which also have the ability to decouple from each other and snap back together.
+Once they decouple from each other, the controller can move each drone independently.
+Each drone is capable of figuring out where they are in a certain space, and has a feature to detect where the other drone is.
+When the drones are coupled together again, a new distance is calculated between them, and they will move together via translation, always maintaining the same distance until decoupled again.

 ### Tasks